 2. Ethics programs help maintain a moral course in turbulent times.

 As noted earlier in this document, Wallace and Pekel explain that attention to business ethics is critical during times of fundamental change — times much like those faced now by businesses, both nonprofit and for-profit.
 During times of change, there is often no clear moral compass to guide leaders through complex conflicts about what is right or wrong.
 Continuing attention to ethics in the workplace sensitizes leaders and staff to how they want to act — consistently.

 3. Ethics programs cultivate strong teamwork and productivity.

-Ethics programs align employee behaviors with those top priority ethical values preferred by leaders of the organization.
-Usually, an organization finds surprising disparity between its preferred values and the values actually reflected by behaviors in the workplace.
-Ongoing attention and dialogue regarding values in the workplace builds openness, integrity and community — critical ingredients of strong teams in the workplace.
-Employees feel strong alignment between their values and those of the organization.
+Ethics programs align employee behaviors with those top-priority ethical values preferred by leaders of the organization.
+Usually, an organization finds a surprising disparity between its preferred values and the values actually reflected by behaviors in the workplace.
+Ongoing attention and dialogue regarding values in the workplace build openness, integrity, and community — critical ingredients of strong teams in the workplace.
+Employees feel a strong alignment between their values and those of the organization.
 They react with strong motivation and performance.